 Belgravia Leisure, which operates the refurbished council-run facility which was opened in March, says the curtain was installed to overcome cultural barriers and encourage Muslim women to use the pool.

 Belgravia Leisure General Manager Anthony McIntosh said it was a move to make the pool accessible for all cultural groups.

 McIntosh told the Parramatta Advertiser “there was a lot of research done prior to construction and we identified that they were user groups that we wanted to accommodate.

 “Traditionally that core population group that would use the pool with the blinds closed would have to come after hours or at the earliest or latest possible times.

 “Having the blinds means they can use it in the middle of the day and still have full access.”

-While seem as a programming for specific demographics, similar facilities have attracted controversy at other council pools within Sydney and interstate.
+While seem as a programming for specific demographics, similar facilities have attracted controversy at a number of other council pools across Australia.